Early Detection and Prevention of Glaucoma

 Something you may not have thought about before is your risk for developing glaucoma.
 If you’re a regular Rebuild Your Vision reader, you’ve heard us talk about this disease before, but if you’re young, you probably haven’t given it too much thought.
 It’s true – younger readers aren’t really at risk of developing glaucoma in the immediate future.
 However, if you’re over 60 years old, or have a family history of glaucoma, you should start taking some steps toward glaucoma prevention.

 Early Detection and Prevention of GlaucomaGlaucoma is a common, often very hard-to-catch eye disorder.
-So hard to catch, in fact, that a comprehensive examination is often the only way to definitively diagnose it.
+It’s so hard to catch, in fact, that a comprehensive examination is often the only way to definitively diagnose it.
 Although no one likes to visit the ophthalmologist any more than they have to, early detection of glaucoma is the closest thing you’ll find to a guarantee of effective treatment.
 The longer a case goes untreated, the more damage it does.
 This ultimately makes the disease much harder to treat.

 If you fall into any of the at-risk demographics (we’ll go over them below), and even if you don’t, consider making time for an appointment sooner rather than later.
 After all, it may be the one thing that saves your sight.